eclipse-openj9/openj9-docs/docs/xxenablecpumonitor.md

 This option relates to the information about the CPU usage of thread categories that is available with the `com.ibm.lang.management.JvmCpuMonitorMXBean` application programming interface.

-:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restriction:** This option might not be supported in subsequent releases.
+:fontawesome-solid-triangle-exclamation:{: .warn aria-hidden="true"} **Restriction:** This option might not be supported in subsequent releases.

 ## Syntax